How can a family of 6 cut the food bill in half?

 Comparison shop at the meat counter.
 Look for the less expensive cuts.
 Oftentimes your cooking skills can make a cheaper cut seem better than it is.
 Use chicken, turkey and fish.
 They're less expensive and a great change from beef.

 Use coupons only for items that you would buy anyway.
 If you're used to buying the store brand for 79 cents, don't buy the nationally advertised brand for $1.19 because you have a 20 cent off coupon.
-Rebates and coupons can be a big help.
+Coupons can be a big help.
 But think through the math before you 'save' all that money.

 Don't buy non-food items at the grocery store.
 Housewares, pharmacy items, greeting cards and holiday items can all be purchased for less elsewhere.
 Cleaning supplies can be a big part of the total at the checkout line.
 Wherever possible buy generic cleaners.
 Better still, learn how to make your own cleaners.
 You'll be surprised at the savings.